Is the overtraining syndrome a fact or fantasy, almost no other word in muscle mags or gym gossip gets as much negative press as overtraining

-Thank you for stopping in and checking out the overtraining syndrome page, I will briefly touch on and discuss some of the things that are associated to the over-training including what causes it, how to avoid it, and some of the myths behind it.
+I will briefly touch on some of the realities associated to over-training; including it's causes, it's avoidance and some of the myths behind it.

-Continuously pushing your body past its natural threshold to recuperate between regular scheduled work-outs can begin to show early signs, in your life and workouts.
+Continuously pushing your body past its natural threshold of recuperation of scheduled workouts, can begin to show early signs, in your life and workouts.

 Failing to respect these signs and correct them, will bring an end to muscle and strength gains including gains of any kind.

-Here are seven signs you may encounter if your body is beginning to enter and over trained state.
+Overtraining can affect each individual differently it's not something that happens overnight.
+Here might be a few signs you may encounter if your feel your body is beginning to enter an over-trained state.

-Try to manage your training, a healthy diet and include rest and recovery from your training all as one; to prevent these symptoms and promote continued strength and muscle growth.
+Try to manage your training, a healthy diet including rest and recovery from your training all as one; to prevent these symptoms promotes training interest, encouraging continued strength and muscle growth.